Here are some ideas for getting started. The sequence may vary according to your situation.

 The US has about ten times as many cohousing communities as Canada, so you might want to visit American communities too. cohousing.org/directory

-For organized group tours in the US see cohousing.org/events
+For organized group tours in the US see cohousing.org/events.

 5. Facilitate And Decide

-7. Know Yourselves
+6. Know Yourselves

-9. Commit Your Cash
+7. Commit Your Cash

-c.
+Identify who’s willing to spend their time, energy and money to create your community.
+Collect a small fee to cover meeting expenses such as food, child-care, room rental.
 Open a bank account.
 Keep expenses low as there’s no guarantee yet of a development.

-10. Make It Happen
+8. Make It Happen

-a.
 Select a geographical locale and determine if your members can afford to live there.

-b.
 Work with a realtor to identify some possible sites; talk with a planner at your local municipality re: zoning to find out what land use designations could support a cohousing development.

-11. Hire A Professional
+9. Hire A Professional

 Hire a professional to help you prepare a feasibility study.
 The feasibility study is a critical starting point for the development that should clearly identify challenges, opportunities and next steps for moving forward.
 It should include a financial plan and development pro forma that estimates the cost for a home in the completed community.
 Cohousing professionals can include architects, developers, facilitators, development consultants, marketers, trainers, and others.
 Discover how the professionals listed on the CCN website can assist your progress.
 You can consult CCN’s list of professional services.